prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 Please ensure you forward the bid floor (`request.imp[].bidfloor`) and bid floor currency (`request.imp[].bidfloorcur`) values to your bidding server for enforcement.

-There are a several values of a bid that publishers expect to be populated.
-Some are defined by the OpenRTB 2.5 specification and some are defined by Prebid conventions.
+There are a several values of a bid request that publishers may supply that your adapter and endpoint should be aware of.
+Some are defined by the OpenRTB 2.5 specification and some are defined by Prebid conventions:

 {: .table .table-bordered .table-striped }
 | Parameter | Definer | Path & Description